-Evergreen and childlike, this pill shaped Kingdom clutches to the south side of the Himalaya like it’s own Tiger’s Nest Temple, keeping the rest of the world at a safe distance so it can keep on keeping on (and yes, we said Kingdom although now there is a parliament).
-It is known for its happiness, and as the image of what we all had in our heads as Tibet, but it is more than the sum of all its wonderful parts, from a punk rock scene in Thimpu, to fly fishing its prayer wheeled waters.
+Evergreen and childlike, this pill shaped Kingdom clings to the south side of the Himalaya like it’s own Tiger’s Nest Temple, keeping the rest of the world at a safe distance so it can keep on keeping on.
+It is known for its happiness, and when you close your eyes and imagine the Tibet of story-books, chances are you have a somewhat accurate picture of what Bhutan is actually like.
+Bhutan is more than the sum of all its wonderful parts, which include such unlikely additional chapaters as a punk rock scene in Thimpu, to fly fishing its prayer-wheeled waters.
+A long-standing favourite destination among the Trufflepig planners, it’s a country we love to work in.

 In A Nutshell